arhstevens/DBZWMW/README.md

 ## Disclaimer

-While I  -- Adam Stevens, former gaming alias "Blushot69" (embarrasingly), now operating under Battle.net Tag Behemoth#11870 -- have led all the development of this game since DBZ WMW's inception, the game still relies on certain triggers and custom scripts developed in earlier versions of WMW that I did not contribute towards.
-I also have not developed any of the custom models introduced after v3.8.
+While I  -- former gaming alias "Blushot69" (embarrasingly), now operating under Battle.net Tag Behemoth#11870 -- have led all the development of this game since DBZ WMW's inception, the game still relies on certain triggers and custom scripts developed in earlier versions of WMW that I did not contribute towards.
+I also have not developed any of the custom models introduced after v3.8, at least not beyond minor adjustments to skins.
 These have been pooled from various online resources and other Warcraft III custom games.
 My sincere thanks go to modding community for producing these assets.

-Version 3.9b onwards appear to be stable on Reforged, although much is yet to be done to optimise for the new graphical and interface defaults.
+Version 3.9b onwards appears to be stable on Reforged, although much is yet to be done to optimise for the new graphical and interface defaults.